Kuttralanathan-K/Image2Pdf/README.md

 Clone/Download the project and click on batch file to execute the program.

-#The comment part of program creates seperate pdf file per image.
+---> The comment part of program creates seperate pdf file per image.